iabh1shekbasu/ArchitectEye/README.md

 ## Introduction

 This project presents a deep learning-based solution for automated bridge damage detection and segmentation, a critical challenge in maintaining the structural safety of global bridge infrastructure.
 Utilizing a Feature Pyramid Network (FPN) with an EfficientNet B4 backbone, pre-trained on ImageNet weights, our model excels in multi-label semantic segmentation.
-It is designed to work with the 'dacl10k: Dataset for Semantic Bridge Damage Segmentation', enabling the identification and classification of 19 different bridge damage classes.
+It is designed to work with the 'dacl10k: Dataset for Semantic Bridge Damage Segmentation', enabling the identification and classification of 19 ...

 ## File Descriptions

 - `create_pt_files.py`: Processes the 'dacl10k' dataset, resizing images and preparing them for training.
-- `data_load.py`: Manages the loading and preprocessing of the dataset, handling various data formats and structures.
 - `model.py`: Defines and trains the deep learning model for bridge damage segmentation, leveraging advanced techniques and libraries.

 ## Getting Started